VVUQ · Module 8 of 10

 Closed notes.
 Answer out loud, then reveal.

-3. What does a Sobol first-order index give?
+3. What does a first-order Sobol index give, and what does it assume?

 TodayFinish this quiz and Levels 1 and 2 of the ladder.